robotics-ETF/RPMPLv2/README.md

 After the planning is finished, all log files (containing all details about the planning) will be stored in ```/data``` folder (e.g., ```/data/planar_2dof/scenario_test/scenario_test_planner_data.log```).

-## 3.5 Visualize the robot and obstacles
+## 3.5 Visualize the robot and environment
 In the new tab type:
 ```
 cd ~/xarm6-etf-lab/build